phoebeireland/codeinstitutemilestoneproject4/README.md

 7. At the top right corner of the screen is the "My Account" icon, where users can open a dropdown menu and register a new account if they had no previously created one.
 This option is only available to users who do not have an account, since once a user is logged in, the menu options change to reflect the fact that the user is logged in.

 ### Returning User
 1. The top right corner is the "My Account" dropdown menu.
 This is the same menu that was used to login to the account.
 Once the user is logged in, they can click the menu area again, and the menu options will have changed to "My Profile" and "Logout".
-(If the user is a superuser, then the menu will also have the "Product Management" option). to get to the uer's profile, all that person needs to do is to click on the "My Profile" option, and they'll be taken to their profile page.
+(If the user is a superuser, then the menu will also have the "Product Management" option). to get to the user's profile, all that person needs to do is to click on the "My Profile" option, and they'll be taken to their profile page.
 2. Within the profile page for the logged-in user, on the right side of the screen they will be able to see a "Order History" section that contains a table with all of their previous orders.
 The table contais the order number, which is a link that can be used to go to the full order summary, the date when the order weas made and the items that were in the order as well as the total cost of the order.
 3. In the user profile page, on the left side of the screen, there is a contact form that can be filled in by the user with their personal details.
 If a user fills in their details prior to an order being placed, then the information they submit will be auto-filled in the checkout page whenever they do make an order.
 This information can be submitted via that "Update Information" button below the form.
 If the user who is logged in makes a purchase before going to visit their profile page, then whatever information that they filled out in the checkout form will be automatically added to the personal information form on the profile page.
-4. If a user has visited the site before and is looking for a specific product and does not want to scroll through all of the pages of products on the site, at the top of the page, there is a search bar (or search icon) into which the user can type either the exact name of the product or the name of teh category of the product, if the specific name does not come to mind.
+4. If a user has visited the site before and is looking for a specific product and does not want to scroll through all of the pages of products on the site, at the top of the page, there is a search bar (or search icon) into which the user can type either the exact name of the product or the name of the category of the product, if the specific name does not come to mind.
 5. Once on a product page in the shop, a user can sort the items on the screen by price or by name by clicking the small dropdown menu at the top of the list of items and clicking the specific reorganization criteria that they want.
-With this menu, a user can reoganise the products by their price, either ascending or descending, or alphabetiacally, either A-Z or Z-A.
+With this menu, a user can reoganise the products by their price, either ascending or descending, or alphabetically, either A-Z or Z-A.

 ## Small Problems (that were fixed)
 * In the HTML Validator, it throws an error stating that `id="user-options` is stated twice.
 This is due to the fact that on the `base.html` page there is a line that calls the `mobile_top_header.html` file.
 In the rendered html code, this creates two of the same headers, which is why the id turns up twice.
 To fix this issue, I simply renamed the label in the `mobile_top_header.html`, and the error went away.
 * The Footer refused to stay at the bottom of the page on pages where there was not a lot of content.
 This was fixed by Googling, and landing on [this page](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14).
 As shown on the page, adding `min-height: 100vh`, `display:flex`, `flex-direction:column` and `margin-top:auto` to the `body` and `footer` styles in `style.css` fixed the problem.
 It was important to retain the original `height: calc(100vh - 164px);`, otherwise the page looked really weird.
 * While trying to deploy the website, it was exceedingly difficult to establish a connection between Django, AWS and Heroku.
-After several days trying to fix this issue and several calls with the tutoring service and a session with my mentor, the solution to get around this issue was to +use URLs to store the product images.
+After several days trying to fix this issue and several calls with the tutoring service and a session with my mentor, the solution to get around this issue was to use URLs to store the product images.
 As it was any images that were uploaded to the site directly from a file in the media file was sinply not staying once the website weas deployed again.
 If a version of the website was deployed and then the image was uploaded via the admin dashboard or the product management page after the deployment, it would show up.
 However if something was altered in the code and changes were pushed to GitHub and a new version was deployed on Heroku, the images would disappear and would then have to be re-uploaded all over again.
 The solution that ended up fixing this issue was suggested by my mentor, and involved using GitHub to store the images securely and to call them with the Github URL.
 (A previous attempt to fix the issued involved using Whitenoise) To do this, when an image was added to the site, I uploaded it to GitHub.
 Once It was uploaded, I went to the image in GitHub and opened the image in a new tab that containted only the image.
 Then I copy and pasted the link that was at the top of the webpage into the Product management form where the "Image url" form entry area was.
 This fixed the issue.
 The only alteration that needed to be made on the code side was that all references to `item.image.url` had to be changed to `item.image_url`.
-Once this was fixed, the images stayed on the site regardless of whether the wwebsite was redeployed after the image was uploaded.
+Once this was fixed, the images stayed on the site regardless of whether the website was redeployed after the image was uploaded.
 * For awhile the Order confirmation emails were not sending.
-This issue arose becasuse the Stripe webhooks had been disabled and were not working at all.
+This issue arose because the Stripe webhooks had been disabled and were not working at all.
 This was fixed by going back into Stripe and making a new webhook endpoint with the new deployed website link.
-Once the new link had bee nuploaded and the new endpoint was made,  Ichanged all instances of the old Stripe webhook secret key and the webhooks weorked again, and the order confirmation emails were sent properly.
+Once the new link had been uploaded and the new endpoint was made, I changed all instances of the old Stripe webhook secret key and the webhooks worked again, and the order confirmation emails were sent properly.
 * For awhile the favicon was not showing up, despite a favicon being uploaded to the files.
 This was fixed by changing the path that was being used to call the favicon to the page to add `/static/` prior to  calling the favicon file name.
-* When the website first deployed, the entire site borke and would only show a `MIME type Error`.
+* When the website first deployed, the entire site broke and would only show a `MIME type Error`.
 After extensive Googling, I found the solution in a Stack Overflow page.
-The specific url to the page secapes me, but since the deployment service being used was Heroku, the fix that worked for me was `pip install django-heroku`.
+The specific url to the page escapes me, but since the deployment service being used was Heroku, the fix that worked for me was `pip install django-heroku`. `pip install django-heroku` this installs extensions to Django that are required for deploying specifically on Heroku.

 # Deployment